 Menahemia is a historical agricultural village located in the Jordan Valley, crossed by the Jordan River.
 The Masterplan envisioned a sustainable town for a future population of 10.000 inhabitants, keeping it's agricultural character and natural resources.
 The Masterplan included provisions for friendly tourism, small industries related to the agricultural theme, small-scale hotels, a gate for the village, infrastructure.
 In order to mitigate the summer extreme hot weather conditions, we proposed the creation of natural lakes, by exposing shallow groundwater.

 Client: Ministry of Housing, Israel) (with Leonardo Kelijman and Osnat Olsewer)

 This private house in the Lotem village of the Galilee was planned in a very favorable site, a southern slope that faces a forest and olive groves.
 Since the climate in this region is comfortable most of the year, we soon decided that the house was to be designed around a south-facing outdoor space covered by a pergola.
 The interior main social spaces were put in line with this outdoor space and the view to the facing hills, interior and exterior areas thus completely interlocked.

 (with the collaboration of Claudia Hunter and Arch.
 Nethanel Haziza)

-In this experimental complex of two buildings built in the German Colony neighborhood we decided to explore the traditional Jerusalem architectural language, adapting traditional elements to present-day stone technology.
-Stone-cladding is mandatory In a
+In this experimental complex of two buildings built in the German Colony neighborhood we decided to explore the traditional Jerusalem architectural language, adapting its components to present-day stone technology.